awesomeWM/awesome/docs/90-FAQ.md

 Default binding to open a terminal is "Mod4 + Enter" (where Mod4 is usually the "Windows" key).
-You can also click on the desktop background with the right button, to open the awesome menu.
+You can also click on the desktop background with the right button, to open the Awesome menu.

 From there you can proceed to open `man awesome` which has a good guide, including the list of default keybindings.